albaniahazera/EC-App-Control/README.md

 # EC App Control ESP32

 **App for controlling IoT devices** | Easily control your IoT devices (ESP32, Arduino, etc.) from the desktop using an Electron app.
+Still under development, if you are seeing this I am still developing it as best as I can

 ---